Al Singer: Attempted comeback, October–November 1935

 Four years later, Singer tried a comeback from October–November 1935 under a new manager, Leon See, winning four straight matches, but against strictly second rate opponents.
 He achieved a fourth-round technical knockout against Buckey Keyes on October 14, flooring his opponent in the second and third rounds.
 In a final victory, Singer retired after defeating Johnny Toomy on November 11 in a fifth-round technical knockout.

 Life after boxing

 Singer served in WWII, fighting a number of exhibitions for the soldiers.
 He was stationed at Camp Upton in New York but received a medical discharge due to eye trouble.
-He married the former show girl, Billy Boze in 1947.
-Having earned around a quarter million from boxing in his lifetime, Singer tried various businesses in his thirties and forties including sales, restaurants, real estate, and theater, owning several Cabarets.
+He married the former show girl Billy Boze in 1947.
+Having earned around a quarter million dollars from boxing in his lifetime, Singer tried various businesses in his thirties and forties including sales, restaurants, real estate, and theater, owning several Cabarets.
 He was appointed to a judgeship by the New York State Boxing Commission in 1955.

 On April 20, 1961, he died of a heart attack in his New York City apartment at age 51.
 Singer, who was Jewish, was inducted into the International Jewish Sports Hall of Fame in 2006.